ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 * JSON does *not* support trailing commas in arrays and dictionaries.
 * Inside a string use \" for double-quote and \\ for backslash.

+You can also use full YAML.
+YAML comments start with "#" and continue to the end of the line.
-In YAML, field names with just alphanumerics, underscore, and dash don't require quoting.
+Field names with just alphanumerics, underscore, and dash don't require quoting (unlike JSON).
 Leading "-&nbsp;-" means an "array of arrays", which happens often if you have a single input.